 Survey response rate is the percentage of invited people completing a survey.
 It is an important figure to monitor and track to ensure a timely and successful experience recruiting people to take a survey.
 A high response likely means things are working smoothly, and there should be little trouble getting the desired number of participants to complete your survey.
-A low response rate means fewer invited people are taking the survey.
+A low survey response rate means fewer invited people are taking the survey.
 Additional steps may be needed to boost and encourage survey participation.

 Typical Survey Response Rates

 Many factors, such as survey usability, differences in the target audience, frequency of survey deployment, and so on, can influence response rates.
 That said, through years of observing email survey invites using client-supplied contact lists sent through FocusVision Decipher, we’ve discovered interesting patterns in response rate outcomes.